 - Where an injury results in a disability, refer as necessary to the Equity and Diversity Unit for consideration of appropriate disability action plans, in accordance with the Disability Policy.

 (49) Until the claim has been assessed by the insurer, the staff member will be paid against their available sick leave, annual leave or long service leave, as requested by the staff member.
 The staff member must complete a leave application form in order to authorise the utilisation of available leave, stating "please use my sick leave/annual leave/long service leave whilst worker's compensation claim is pending".

 (50) If there are no leave credits available, then the staff member will not receive wages from either the University or Insurer unless the claim is accepted.

-(51) If the claim is accepted, then the leave used will be re-credited to the staff member's leave balance by Office of People and Culture (OPC).
-Any wages owed to the staff member will be paid by OPC.
+(51) If the claim is accepted, then the leave used will be re-credited to the staff member's leave balance by Office of Human Resources (HR).
+Any wages owed to the staff member will be paid by HR.
 EML will send a cheque to the staff member's home address for all medical accounts that the staff member has paid.

 (52) If a stat rate of workers compensation becomes payable to an employee, the University may arrange for the insurer to take over direct payments of ongoing benefits until the employee is deemed fit to return to work at the University.

 (53) If the claim is not accepted (disputed) leave will not be reimbursed.
 All accounts will be returned to the staff member for payment.
 The Insurer will send the staff member a letter together with information explaining the staff member's right to request conciliation with the WorkCover NSW.